100k-rocketry/groundstation/doc/presentations/presentation-1.md

 Additionally, we will research better methods for tracking our work so we can better meet our deadlines in the future.
 We plan on researching the full capabilities of Git issues and Git projects.
 If these solutions turn out to be inadequate, we will research other options such as waffle.io.

+During Winter term, we will start working on the backend.
+In March, the High-Altitude Rocketry Team is conducting a test of avionics system and our backend should be complete by then so we can test it.

 ---